csswizardry/csswizardry.github.com/about.md

 Labin](https://digital-labin.com/), and was taken by [Marin Cuk Vurnek of EVENTography](https://www.facebook.com/mcveventography/).

-CSS Wizardry’s roadmap and task list are viewable on [a public Trello board](https://trello.com/b/5vYEHwrP/csswizardry-com), and all of the code that powers it can be found [on GitHub](https://github.com/csswizardry/csswizardry.github.com).
+You can view CSS Wizardry’s roadmap and task list on [a public Trello board](https://trello.com/b/5vYEHwrP/csswizardry-com).
+You can also find all of the code that powers it [on GitHub](https://github.com/csswizardry/csswizardry.github.com).
 Feel free to take a look round, but please don’t steal anything.